 The strong divergence between Ouspensky and Gurdjieff is a subject of disagreement.
 Partisans of Ouspensky have depicted Gurdjieff as aberrant, while partisans of Gurdjieff say that the Russian pupil made a serious error in asserting his own role as a teacher of “the Work.”
 Critics of Gurdjieff have lodged the accusation that his ideas were distortions of concepts found in other traditions.
 He is also said to have plagiarised some concepts found in Ouspensky’s early writings.

-In 1920, Ouspensky fled to Constantinople some months ahead of Gurdjieff.
+In 1920, the refugee Ouspensky fled to Constantinople some months ahead of Gurdjieff.
 A reconcilement followed, although the divergence remained.
 Gurdjieff moved on to Germany, meeting obstructions, while Ouspensky became a successful lecturer in London, creating a “system” from the concepts acquired via Gurdjieff.
 However, Gurdjieff gained the ascendant when he secured the allegiance of prominent students of Ouspensky, notably Alfred R. Orage, editor of the influential New Age journal.

 In 1922, Gurdjieff acquired a new base in France, namely the Chateau du Prieure (or the Priory) at Fontainebleau.
 Oupensky made visits to this place, becoming estranged from events in process.
 “In spite of all my interest in Gurdjieff’s work I could find no place for myself in this work nor did I understand its direction” (In Search of the Miraculous, p.
 389).
 Early in 1924, at London, the Russian lecturer announced his decision to proceed independently of his former teacher.
 Ouspensky gave the strong warning: “It is very dangerous to be near him [Gurdjieff]” (J. G. Bennett, Witness, 1962, p.
 126).
 Indeed, from this time onwards, Ouspensky was averse to mention of Gurdjieff.
 However, he did make a rather frustrated visit to Gurdjieff in 1931; the episode did not go smoothly and lacks detail.